aweymo-ui/python_obsidian/content/2_starting.md

 ## Zotero

 **To begin**, first create an account by visiting the [user login page](https://www.zotero.org/user/login/){:target="_blank" rel="noopener"} and selecting `Register for a Free Account`, where you will create a username, add email and password.
 After validating your email address, visit the [downloads page](https://www.zotero.org/download/){:target="_blank" rel="noopener"} and select the desktop app icon on the left.
-On Windows, simply run the setup program Zotero provides.
+On Windows, you will simply run the setup program Zotero provides.
 On a Mac the only step you need to do is to drag your .dmg file from the downloads folder into your applications folder before opening.
 If you happen to be on Linux, please reference [these setup instructions](https://www.zotero.org/support/installation){:target="_blank" rel="noopener"} provided by Zotero.

 <br>